The different types of work experience available, and what they entail.

-At the end of your first or second year you might find that your technical skills and experience are limited, which will affect your competitive advantage.
+At the end of your first or second year at university you might find that your technical skills and experience are limited, which will affect your competitive advantage.
 This is a great time to develop your soft skills in a professional environment.
 Many companies have excellent two or three month paid internship opportunities for students.
 These are often project-based and can give you the chance to take ownership of a project.
 This experience may also help you to establish what field of work you would like to pursue.

 Be aware that unless you are volunteering you deserve to be paid at minimum wage and do be wary of any placement that isn't clearly defined.

 Employers will often take on students during Easter and Summer breaks or for a gap year (see below) but you can also apply for an internship after you graduate.

 There is often a lot of competition for places, so ensure that you are proactive in applying and highlight all of your relevant skills and experience.
 You may face multiple stages of tests and interviews, but a successful application will enhance your employment opportunities after graduation.
 Your college or university career service may also be able to assist you with finding and applying for internships.

 If you would prefer to work for a smaller company, or if you have applied to larger companies and been unsuccessful, you might want to consider making some speculative applications.
 Look at the job specifications for formal schemes in the corporate world and think about how a similar role might translate to a smaller company.
 Pick up the phone and speak to people about how you might be able to help them on a short-term basis.